 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 With the exception of Chateau Haut Brion, the Medoc is where you will find all the First Growth Bordeaux, as well as all the other 1855 Classified Bordeaux wines and more than 200 wines classified as Cru Bourgeois.
-You can also find more than 40 chateaux classed as Artisan Crus, cooperatives and a countless array of small, unknown growers.
+Most of the Cru Bourgeois estates are located in Haut Medoc, but others are situated from St. Estephe to Margaux as well.
+You can also find more than 40 chateaux classed as Artisan Crus, cooperatives and a countless array of small, unknown growers in the Medoc.

-The links on the page bring to you full profiles of all the best Chateau and wine producers in the area of the Left bank known as the Medoc.
-The pages include wine tasting notes, detailed histories and profiles of all the top Bordeaux Chateau in the Medoc.
-You can read about the terroir, soil, wine making techniques, grapes and more, while viewing exclusive images of all the important Bordeaux chateau located in the Medoc appellations.
+The links on the page bring to you full profiles of all the best Chateau and wine producers in the area of the Left Bank known as the Medoc.
+The pages include wine tasting notes, detailed histories and profiles of all the top Bordeaux Chateau in the Medoc as well as the wine making techniques, grapes and more, while viewing exclusive images of all the important Bordeaux chateau located in the Medoc appellations.

 Bordeaux Wine Producing Chateaux in the Medoc listed in the geographical order from north to south.